Rafael dos Anjos: Return to Welterweight

+dos Anjos faced Mateusz Gamrot in a lightweight bout on 9 March 2024 at UFC 299.
+He lost the fight via unanimous decision.

+dos Anjos faced Geoff Neal on 26 October 2024 at UFC 308.
+He lost the fight via technical knockout in round one after being rendered unable to continue due to an ACL tear (knee injury).

 Fighting style

 Dos Anjos is known for his aggressive, high-volume striking, physical strength, and strong takedown capabilities.
-He will often come out aggressively in a Muay Thai stance, then use feints and kicks to back his opponent against the cage while swarming them with flurries of punches as well as takedowns.
+A southpaw, he will often come out aggressively in a Muay Thai stance, then use feints and kicks to back his opponent against the cage while swarming them with flurries of punches as well as takedowns.
 He is particularly noted for his left kick to the body and right hook to the head; he uses these strikes to limit his opponent's lateral movement as they attempt to get their backs away from the fence.
 Under trainer Jason Parillo, dos Anjos developed a refined boxing game in 2017.
 On the ground, he is noted for his powerful ground-and-pound, which includes punches and sharp elbow strikes.
 In addition to his striking, dos Anjos is a high-level black belt in Brazilian jiu-jitsu.

 Dos Anjos trains out of Evolve MMA in Singapore and at Team RDA in California; he formerly trained at Kings MMA but left after losing to Eddie Alvarez.
 He is a Brazilian jiu-jitsu black belt under Aldo "Caveirinha" Januário.

 Personal life

 After receiving a broken jaw in the Guida fight, dos Anjos now has a titanium fused jaw that he claims has broken some hands of later opponents.
 Dr. Johnny Benjamin has disagreed with dos Anjos, pointing out that the titanium plate in his jaw is measured in millimeters.

 Dos Anjos is a Christian.
 Dos Anjos has three children with his wife, Cris.
-On December 20, 2019, dos Anjos revealed on social media that he and his family have become naturalized U.S. citizens.
+On 20 December 2019, dos Anjos revealed on social media that he and his family are now naturalized U.S. citizens.